JDillon522/frontendMentor-entertainment-app/README.md

 ### What I learned

 Reactive programing is/can be very clean.
 However, Rxjs is not an intuitive library.
-My goal was not not have any subscriptions in the entire app and to simply pipe events and let `async` pipes do the rendering.
+My goal was not to have any subscriptions in the entire app and to simply pipe events and let `async` pipes do the rendering.
 This proved more difficult than I thought.

 The `search-field` component acts as a simple filter for whatever stream of data is on the page.
 My intent was that the search field would have a simple interface for filtering a stream of media data without a ton of repeated boilerplate code - and without any subscriptions.